Nissin Cup Noodle Bukkomi Meshi Instant Rice

 When it comes to Japanese instant noodles, Nissin Cup Noodle is one of the most popular cup ramens, known as the world’s first instant cup noodle.

 The manufacturer Nissin introduced the line’s original product in 1971, and since then, the company has been developing a wide variety of Cup Noodles to suit local tastes in each country.

 Nissin Cup Noodle Bukkomi Meshi

-Additionally, in recent years, Nissin introduced instant rice products with the brand name Cup Noodle, and today I have the regular product called “Bukkomi Meshi (ぶっこみ飯)” from the series.
-Actually, this is the first time I try it, though the cup rice was first released in March 2017.
+In recent years, Nissin introduced instant rice products with the brand name of Cup Noodle, and today I got the regular product “Bukkomi Meshi (ぶっこみ飯)” from the series.

-By the way, the name of the Japanese rice dish, “Bukkomi Meshi (ぶっこみ飯)” literally means putting steamed plain rice into the soup after you finish all the noodles in a bowl of ramen.
+By the way, the meaning of “Bukkomi Meshi (ぶっこみ飯)” is putting steamed plain rice into the soup after you finish all the noodles in a bowl of ramen.

 Therefore, when you peel back the lid, you see white rice grains in the cup instead of wheat noodles.

 The garnishes and soup base for the cup rice are almost the same as the original soy sauce flavor Nissin Cup Noodle, including shrimps, egg bits, and mystery meat.

 The cooking of this Nissin Bukkomi Meshi is as simple as its noodle soup version.